sifzerda/next-fiction/README.md

 # Support <a name="support"></a>

-For support, users can contact tydamon@hotmail.com.
+For support, users can contact me through the contact page.
 Links to my github and the app repo are also in the footer of the blog.

 # Contributing <a name="contributing"></a>